omoral02/ui_dashboard/README.md

 There are two ways to change Webpack's environment from `development` to `production` mode.

-    - Changing the `const dev_mode` comperative operator using `process.env.NODE_ENV (!== || ==) production` boolean result will toggle the ternary operator found in the property `config.mode:` to `dev_mode ? development : production`.
+     Changing the `const dev_mode` comperative operator using `process.env.NODE_ENV (!== || ==) production` boolean result will toggle the ternary operator found in the property `config.mode:` to `dev_mode ? development : production`.
 Mode and output is logged on compile.

-    - You can also remove or change the `NODE_ENV=` environment variable argument used in the package.json script declarations.
+     You can also remove or change the `NODE_ENV=` environment variable argument used in the package.json script declarations.
         `"scripts": {
     "dev:server": "./warning.sh && NODE_ENV=development ./node_modules/.bin/webpack-dev-server --open --watch-poll",
-    "webpack": "rm ./dist/public/ -rf | NODE_ENV=production webpack --progress"}`
+    "webpack": "rm ./dist/public/ -rf | NODE_ENV=production webpack --progress"
+        }`

 ## MVC Modules in development listed below: